-Tutorials – The location and timing of tutorials will be finalised this week and will begin on Friday morning 15th February (Week 3).
+Tutorials – The location and timing of tutorials will be finalised this week and are planned to begin on Friday morning 21stFebruary.

-Please don’t hesitate to see Miss Peyton or Miss Barter if you have any questions.
+Please don’t hesitate to see Miss Barter if you have any questions.

 An expression of interest for Choir will be sent home shortly.